gpanelli/gpanelli/_pages/cv.md

 <br />
 My research interests include branches of both physics and philosophy of physics.
-I am currently working on a dark matter detection experiment using precision measurement devices (see the [Derevianko Group](http://www.dereviankogroup.com/)).
+I am currently working on a dark matter detection experiment using precision measurement devices (see the [GPS.DM Collaboration](http://www.dereviankogroup.com/)).
 I am also working on wave function ontology and related problems in foundations and interpretations of quantum mechanics.

 Education
 ======